Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 • Clear sky with direct sun — Creates harsh shadows requiring heavy diffusion and precise timing

-Use advanced weather apps with cloud cover predictions (like Weather Underground, Windy.com, or Clear Outside) to plan shooting sessions 2-3 days in advance.
+Use advanced weather apps with hourly cloud cover predictions (like Weather Underground, Windy.com, or Clear Outside) to plan shooting sessions 2-3 days in advance.
 Many professional photographers maintain a 7-day shooting calendar based on weather forecasts and use smartphone notifications for sudden weather improvements.

 Seasonal Natural Light Strategies